Why Purchase Frequency matters

 Purchase frequency is a traditional retail marketing metric CPG brands use to better understand customer behavior and their brand's position relative to its competitor set.

 As a blended, average number, purchase frequency helps brands understand how often consumers purchase a product in a given time frame.
 Though helpful, brands with DTC channels can get more actionable insights by looking at a similar, more granular metric: Replenishment intervals.

 As you'll see in this post, replenishment intervals nicely augment purchase frequency data, allowing brands to still understand their position in the market while getting a better understanding of how their product is actually used.

 What is Purchase Frequency?

-Purchase frequency is the number of times a customer purchases a specific product within a specified time frame.
+Purchase frequency is the number of times a customer buys a specific product within a specified time frame.

 Why is Purchase Frequency measured?